DaveParr/JekyllHubDemo/_posts/2017-03-26-setup-github-pages.md

 Grats, you have a pretty new page!
 Use these nicely formatted links to learn about Markdown, Jekyll and your repo Settings tab.

 ![Read your README]({{ site.github.url }}/assets/setup-github-pages/7_read_your_README.PNG)

+Hmmm, a bit of a let down.
+All that nice formatting on the home page isn't reaching your posts.
+Not done yet!